-Below you will find a collection of restraining order (RO) articles authored by Rhode Island divorce lawyer, David Slepkow.
-Since David represents clients in both Family Court and Rhode Island criminal defense, he brings a unique perspective and tremendous experience to these matters
+Below you will find a collection of restraining order (RO) articles authored by Rhode Island restraining order lawyer, David Slepkow.
+Since David represents clients in both Family Court and Rhode Island criminal defense, he brings a unique perspective and tremendous experience to these RI restraining order matters

-The proper Court to file an RO in RI depends on the nature of the relationship that you have with the alleged abuser.
-This Rhode island restraining order article explains the power of the Rhode Island Family, District & Providence Superior Court.
-This abuse complaint legal post also explains whether or not there are civil or criminal repercussions if someone violates a particular type of restraining order.
+The proper Court to file a restraining order in RI depends on the nature of the relationship that you have with the alleged abuser.
+This Rhode Island restraining order article explains the power of the Rhode Island Family, District & Providence Superior Court.
+This abuse complaint legal post also explains whether there are civil or criminal repercussions if someone violates different types of restraining orders.
 This Family Law article also explains the difference between a restraining order and a no contact order under Rhode Island law.
 This Providence Family Court article explains the jurisdiction of the Providence Family Court to issue orders concerning child Support, physical custody / placement , visitation of the children and exclusive use of the former marital domicile or house..

-This domestic relations and criminal law post describes the interrelationship of Child Custody, Divorce, child Support, Family law and criminal matters in Rhode Island.
+This domestic relations and criminal law post, by a RI restraining order lawyer, describes the interrelationship of Child Custody, Divorce, child Support, Family law and criminal matters in Rhode Island.
 Criminal law cases often involve serious issues concerning matrimonial laws, child visitation, custodial matter, restraining Orders (RO), support, equitable division marital assets etc.

 Domestic Violence and RO Statistics: